tlmat-unican/5glena-lyapunov-mac-scheduler/README.md

 [run.ipynb](https://github.com/tlmat-unican/5glena-lyapunov-mac-scheduler/run.ipynb) contains code snippets to reproduce the results shown in the paper.

-**Disclaimer:** figures in manuscrip are generated with Tikz using the same data.
+**Disclaimer:** figures in manuscript are generated with Tikz using the same data.

 ## Contact